jamesryanwilco/Group-Meet-V1/docs/features.md

 - **Group Details Screen:** Tapping on a group navigates to its dedicated details screen, which shows:
     - The group's name and bio.
-    - A list of all current members' usernames.
+    - A list of all current members' usernames and avatars.
     - A gallery of group photos.
 - **Photo Management:** Any member of a group can upload new photos or delete existing photos.
     - Photos are stored securely in Supabase Storage.